tpaviot/pythonocc-generator/README.md

     $ git clone git://github.com/tpaviot/pythonocc-generator.git

-How to stay up to date with latest developements?
+How to stay up to date with latest developments?
 -------------------------------------------------

     $ cd pythonocc-generator